 Q. Should I be expected to clean the boat?

 A. Well, kind of.
 I clean the boat regularly before sailing and guests anyway.
 However, just because I spend time doing the dirty work, doesn't mean that you can trash the cruiser.
 In fact, I'd ask that when leaving, you take the garbage to the marina bins, and try to keep the galley and deck as clean as possible.
 I hope I'm not asking too much.

 Q. Renting your boat sounds overwhelming.
 Can I handled it?

-A. Sure you can, no worries.
-I will provide a smart phone-compatible detailed guide of the boat with everything you need to know about her.
-It will show you how to unlock the hatch, where are the sails, what to do when checking out of the dock.
+A. You can always charter her with a captain and leave the work to him/her.
+So sure you can, no worries.
+I will show you how to unlock the hatch, where are the sails, what to do when checking out of the anchoring position... you know a brief introduction of the boat.
 All you have to do is show me that you love her :-)

 Q: What motivates you to share a sailboat?

 A: I am a strong believer in the sharing economy.
 I manage six properties I own on Airbnb, a classic car on Turo, two Sailboats on Boatsetter, and we dog seat on Rover.
 On average, American sail boat owners use their vessels 10.7 days a year.
 That means that for 354 days a sailboat seats idle at the dock.
 If you ask me, that's the perfect definition of an underutilized resource.